MustafaLotfi/Owleye/docs/USE_APP.md

 **17. Get pixels:** If the user activates this checkbox, the program will predict the sampling or testing data.

-**18. See pixels:** If the user activates this checkbox, the program will show the points that the user has looked.
+**18. See pixels:** If the user activates this checkbox, the program will show the locations that the user has looked.

+**19. Get fixations:** The program will calculate the fixations of the user by three parameters of 20, 21, and 23.

+**20. ST:** Abbreviation for saccade threshold.
+To separate fixations, it is needed to firstly calculate the velocity of eye movement.
+So, by putting a threshold on the velocity, it's possible to compute the moments that the user changed their viewpoint.

+**21. DFT:** Abbreviation for discard fixation time.
+Fixations that last less than this time, will be removed.

+**22. MFR:** Abbreviation for merged fixations ratio.
+Fixations that are close together, will be added.
+Two numbers are for two directions.

+**23. Start:** This button starts the program.
+If you activate one of the checkboxes, the program just do that specific one.
+If you select some of the checkboxes, the program goes for all of the selected ones, one after another.

+**24. Stop:** This button stops the program in every step that it's running.